This post contains affiliate links, meaning if you make purchases after clicking these links I may be compensated.

 My advice: when you fill out your Trunk Club survey, be very specific about what you own, what you need, and what season you’re shopping for.
 Climates vary widely within the U.S., so don’t make your stylist guess.

 P.S.
-This post isn’t sponsored or perked in any way, but Stitch Fix and Trunk Club both have terrific referral and affiliate programs.
-These are my affiliate links.
+This post isn’t sponsored or perked in any way, but Stitch Fix and Trunk Club both have terrific referral and affiliate programs and the links to both sites are my affiliate links.